Fulguritude/42_fractol/README.md

 # 42_fractol
 Keeping files on multiple machines for fractol

+# Goals
+My objective was to create a general machine to explore C\[X], the space of complex polynomials, by being able to feed any element of C\[X] (of computable size) into an escape-time fractal (ETF) protocol like Julia's or Mandelbrot's ETF algorithms (for which the default polynomial is P(z) = z²).

 # Usage
-First argument is the dwell type, if another argument is given, it should lead to a file with one single line of floats, which will be interpreted as a complex polynomial.
+First argument is the dwell type (ETF protocol of choice), if another argument is given, it should lead to a file with one single line of floats, which will be interpreted as a complex polynomial.
 The leftmost two floats correspond to the coef of degree zero.

-# Dwell types
+# Dwell types/ETF protocols
-Four are available: julia, mandelbrot, newton (not exactly the newton fractal, a simpler version that took some inspiration from the standard newton 'root' method of generating an escape-time fractal), and burningship.
-Each dwell type can work with every polynomial you could come up with, up to degree 255 (not necessarily fast though, especially if the display is dynamic).
-Not all polynomials give interesting results though.
+Fives are available: julia, mandelbrot, newton (not exactly the newton fractal, a simpler version that took some inspiration from the standard newton 'root' method of generating an escape-time fractal), burningship, and duquesne (this last one is my own invention, just a POC to show my software can easily add new ETF protocols).
+Each dwell type can work with every polynomial you could come up with, up to degree 64 (not necessarily fast though, especially if the display is dynamic).
+Not all polynomials give interesting results though, and some might look more interesting for some dwell types than others.

 # Settings inside software
 Escape closes the software.